There is both an art and science to timing decisions.

-In Wait: The Art and Science of Delay, Frank Partnoy takes the exact opposite point of view.
-After interviewing more than 100 experts from different fields and examining several hundred studies, Partnoy claims that most people don’t take enough time to make decisions.
+In Wait: The Art and Science of Delay, Frank Partnoy makes a strong case for the opposite point of view.
+After interviewing more than 100 experts from different fields and examining several hundred studies, Partnoy claims most people don’t take enough time to make decisions.
 Using a Gladwell-esque style, Partnoy argues that the best decision makers – premier athletes, expert investors, and even popular comedians – hone the ability to wait as long as possible before deciding or acting.

-I’m writing this blog while watching a professional baseball game and the game itself reinforces Partnoy’s claim.
-The best hitters are the ones who wait the longest time to make a decision about whether to swing at a pitch.
-The swing has been practiced so often it’s mechanical and not the important differentiator.
-The key to being a good hitter is to gather information about the ball as quickly as possible, so as to leave time to process this information and make a decision on how to swing.
-“Ball identification” is analogous to sizing up a situation in business.
+While I’m writing this blog, I’m half-watching a professional baseball game which seems to reinforce Partnoy’s claim.
+While hitters certainly need to practice their swings, the hitting mechanics provide little differentiation between hitters.
+The best hitters are the ones who wait the longest to make a decision about whether or not to swing at a pitch.
+They gather information about the ball as quickly as possible, leaving time to make a decision on whether and how to swing.

-In a recent Financial Times article, Partnoy uses a nearly identical example from Wimbledon to explain a parallel situation in the business world.
-As he writes:
+In an Financial Times article, Partnoy uses a tennis example to explain a parallel situation in business.
+He writes:

 One of the most surprising aspects of Lehman’s collapse was that the firm’s leaders had tried so hard to understand the problems associated with their own decision-making.
 In autumn 2005, Lehman’s senior managers hired a group of experts to teach four dozen top executives how to make better decisions.
 Malcolm Gladwell, who had just published Blink, gave the capstone lecture.